sherylhu/exotic-call/README.md

 ## DONE
 MC
 ## To Do
-Numerical Integration
+-Numerical Integration
-PDF
+-PDF
-Closed form??
+-Closed form??